krateng/nimrodel/README.md

 myapi = API()
 ```

-You can pass a port number with `port=42`, a path with `path="api"` and whether you want to serve on IPv4 (`IPv6=False`).
+You may optionally pass a port number with `port=42`, a path with `path="api"` and whether you want to serve on IPv4 (`IPv6=False`).
 You can also give the API object an existing bottle server (`server=bottleobject`), in which case your API will be served on the existing server.
-In this case, it is heavily recommended to pass a path variable to separate API from regular routing of your server.
+It is heavily recommended to also pass a path variable to separate API from regular routing of your server.
+You may also pass a custom function with `parsedoc=yourfunction` that takes your method as input and returns a dictionary with the values `desc` for the function description, `params` for a dictionary of parameter names mapped to a dictionary and `returns` for a dictionary of the return value.
+Both return and param dictionaries can have the keys `type` and `desc` for data type and description respectively.
+By default nimrodel will attempt to parse your docstring according to the reST standard (Sphinx).

 Then make any class accessible with a decorator.

 ```python